How to Plant, Grow, and Care for Rocky Mountain Bee

 What is a Rocky Mountain Bee?

-Cleomella serrulata, also known as Cleome serrulata, or Rocky Mountain bee plant, is an annual in the Cleomaceae family that goes by more than one common name.
-It is also known as rocky mountain beeweed, stinking clover, spider flower, skunk weed, and Navajo spinach.
-Despite some of the unflattering ‘stinking clover’ name regarding the scent of its flowers, it doesn’t smell all that bad!
+Cleomella serrulata, also known as Cleome serrulata or Rocky Mountain bee plant, is an annual in the Cleomaceae family that goes by more than one common name.
+It is also known as Rocky Mountain beeweed, stinking clover, spider flower, skunk weed, and Navajo spinach.
+Despite the unflattering ‘stinking clover’ name regarding the scent of its flowers, it doesn’t smell all that bad!

 Native Area